aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fieldmergingargs/_index.md

 Gets the text that will be inserted into the document for the current merge field.

-When your event handler is called, this property is set to null.
+When your event handler is called, this property is set to  null .

-If you leave Text as null, the mail merge engine will insert [FieldMergingArgsBase.getFieldValue()](../../com.aspose.words/fieldmergingargsbase\#getFieldValue--) / [FieldMergingArgsBase.setFieldValue(java.lang.Object)](../../com.aspose.words/fieldmergingargsbase\#setFieldValue-java.lang.Object-) in place of the merge field.
+If you leave Text as  null , the mail merge engine will insert [FieldMergingArgsBase.getFieldValue()](../../com.aspose.words/fieldmergingargsbase\#getFieldValue) / [FieldMergingArgsBase.setFieldValue(java.lang.Object)](../../com.aspose.words/fieldmergingargsbase\#setFieldValue-java.lang.Object) in place of the merge field.

 If you set Text to any string (including empty), the string will be inserted into the document in place of the merge field.

 **Returns:**
 java.lang.String - The text that will be inserted into the document for the current merge field.
-### hashCode() {#hashCode--}
+### hashCode() {#hashCode}
 ```
 public native int hashCode()
 ```